Brandon-Huu/Brandon-Huu/README.md

 <h1>Hello, I'm Brandon H <img  src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h1>

 I'm a **Emergency Medical Services(EMS) Student** from Houston, Texas.
 Currently studying and training to become a Paramedic.
+I love math, but I hate doing it.
+Talk to me about probability theory.
+I love that shit.

 ## What I have learnt. 🧠